The determinacy of infinite games with eventual perfect monitoring: Games with a compact winning set

 \section{Games with a compact winning set}

 The set $A^\bbn$ of plays is naturally endowed with the product topology.
 In this section I prove the special case of Theorem~\ref{thetheorem} for compact winning sets.
-The determinacy follows from perfect recall alone, even without eventual perfect monitoring.
-The proof relies on two standard results from game theory: the Minimax Theorem for normal form games and Kuhn's Theorem.
+The determinacy follows from perfect recall alone.
+The proof uses two standard results from game theory: the Minimax Theorem for normal form games and Kuhn's Theorem.

-Recall that a \emph{normal form game} is given by a triple $(\Sigma,\Theta,R)$ where $\Sigma$ and $\Theta$ are Borel spaces of \emph{pure strategies} for players 1 and 2, and $R:\Sigma\times\Theta\rightarrow [0,1]$ is the \emph{payoff function}.
+Recall that a \emph{normal form game} is given by a triple $(\Sigma,\Theta,R)$ where $\Sigma$ and $\Theta$ are Borel spaces of \emph{pure strategies} for players 1 and 2, and $R:\Sigma\times\Theta\rightarrow [0,1]$ is a Borel \emph{payoff function}.
 A \emph{mixed strategy} $\xi$ of player 1 is a probability distribution over $\Sigma$.
 Mixed strategies $\tau$ of player 2 are defined analogously.
-Say that the mixed extension of the normal form game $(\Sigma,\Theta,r)$ is \emph{determined} if
+The mixed extension of the normal form game $(\Sigma,\Theta,r)$ is \emph{determined} if

-The Minimax Theorem~\cite[Proposition A.10]{sorin} states that if $\Sigma$ is a compact topological space and the function $R(\cdot,\theta)$ is upper semicontinuous for every $\theta\in\Theta$, then the mixed extension of the normal form game $(\Sigma,\Theta,R)$ is determined.
+It follows from Fan's Minimax Theorem~\cite[Theorem 2]{fan-53} that if $\Sigma$ is a compact topological space and the function $R(\cdot,\theta)$ is upper semicontinuous for every $\theta\in\Theta$, then the mixed extension of the normal form game $(\Sigma,\Theta,R)$ is determined.

 Let $\Gamma=(A, \{P_n\}_{n\in\bbn},W)$ be an infinite game with perfect recall.
 The \emph{normal form of $\Gamma$} is the normal form game $N(\Gamma)=(\Sigma,\Theta,R)$ defined as follows.
 A pure strategy $\sigma\in\Sigma$ of player 1 is a sequence $\{\sigma_n:P_n\rightarrow A\}_{n\text{ even }}$ of functions: at stage $n$, after the finite history $h=(h_0,h_1,\dots,h_{n-1})$ was played, player 1 plays $\sigma_n(\pi_n(h))$, where $\pi_n(h)$ is the atom of $P_n$ that contains $h$.
 Pure strategies $\theta$ of player 2 are defined analogously.
 Every pair $\sigma,\theta$ of pure strategies of players 1 and 2 determines an infinite history $u(\sigma,\theta)=(a_0,a_1,\dots)$ that is given by The payoff function of $N(\Gamma)$ is $R(\sigma,\theta)=\bfone_W(u(\sigma,\theta))$.
 Kuhn's Theorem~\cite[Theorem D.1]{sorin} states the equivalence between mixed strategies and behavioral strategies in games with perfect recall.
 In particular, the game $\Gamma$ is determined if and only if its normal form game $N(\Gamma)$ is determined. \begin{lemma} An infinite game with a finite action set, perfect recall, and a compact winning set is determined.\end{lemma} \begin{proof} Let $\Gamma=(A, \{P_n\}_{n\in\bbn},W)$ be an infinite game with a finite action set $A$, perfect recall, and a compact winning set $W$.
 By Kuhn's Theorem it is sufficient to prove that the normal form game $N(\Gamma)=(\Sigma,\Theta,R)$ of $\Gamma$ is determined.
 This follows from the minimax theorem.
 Indeed, the set $\Sigma$ of pure strategies of player 1 is compact in the product topology, and the payoff function $R$ is upper semicontinuous as a composition of the continuous function $(\sigma,\theta)\mapsto u(\sigma,\theta)$ and the function $\bfone_W$, which is upper semi continuous because $W$ is closed. \end{proof}